bemit/FormantaSass/README.md

 More informations, contacts and even support for the FormantaSassLibrary is found under http://formanta-sass.bemit.eu

 #Version
-Version 0.0.0.1|α
+Version 0.0.1.0|α

 #Made by
-Original author of the first versions of the library is Michael Becker (http://mbecker.bemit.eu) of bemit UG (haftungsbeschränkt) (http://bemit.eu).
+Original author of the basis versions of the library is Michael Becker (http://mbecker.bemit.eu) of bemit UG (haftungsbeschränkt) (http://bemit.eu).

-Icons, logos an many more creative ideas and media files are made with love from our friends at Advertising Agency Born & Partner (http://www.werbeagentur-born.de), when you wish a perfect web design please contact them, in German or English!
+Icons, logos an many more creative ideas and media files are made with love from our friends at the Advertising Agency Born & Partner (http://www.werbeagentur-born.de)!